vramana/blog/content/posts/distribute_review_load.md

 - Fetch all pull requests from last 3 months
 - Filter the pull requests that were updated in the last week
-- Fetch pull request reviews for each pull request
+- Fetch pull request reviews for each pull request that occurred in the last week
 - Aggregate the review requests by reviewer, count reviews left and pull request count
 - Print the aggregated data or push it Slack/Discord

-The path was clear, but I left lazy writing code 😅.
+The path was clear, but I was feeling a bit lazy to write code 😅.
 So, I chose ChatGPT as my coding assistant.
 After an hour of back and forth and testing the generated code, I have done it.
 Here is a link to the [entire conversation](https://chat.openai.com/share/dc92fd96-676e-4600-b135-f0a842c04cc9).
 I chose not to rely on external dependencies in script it can run as fast possible as possible.